 - Beetroot: Sow direct into the soil under cloches, or I have started to sow mine in modules and plant them out later, you can then space them out in the ground evenly and you don’t have to spend time thinning them out!
 Bolthardy is a tried and tested variety.

 - Broad beans: Direct into soil or into pots.
 For sale at the allotment shop.

 - Cabbage: Summer cabbages can still be sown, plus start sowing winter cabbages at the end of the month.
 Better to sow into modules rather than direct into the ground where the slugs will eat them.
-Golden Acre for summer cabbages, Tundra for winter cabbages.
+Golden Acre or Candissa for summer cabbages, Tundra for winter cabbages.

 - Carrots: Can be sown direct into soil or into tubs.
-If you sow them into tubs and raise them at least 3 foot from the ground you should avoid carrot fly damage.
+If you sow them into tubs and raise them at least 3 feet from the ground you should avoid carrot fly damage.
 Try yellow, red and purple varieties that are hard to find in the supermarkets.